Naledi Pandor: Teaching career

 Pandor became a teacher at the Ernest Bevin School in London in 1980.
-She was soon employed as a teacher in Gaborone in 1981 and worked as one until 1984.
-She proceeded to serve as an instructor at the Taung College of Education from 1984 to 1986.
-Pandor worked as a senior lecturer in English at the University of Bophuthatswana from 1986 to 1989.
-She soon worked as a senior fellow in the Academic Support Programme of the University of Cape Town between 1989 and 1994.
+She was subsequently employed as a teacher in Gaborone from 1981 to 1984, and as an instructor at the Taung College of Education from 1984 to 1986.
+Pandor worked as a senior lecturer in English at the University of Bophuthatswana from 1986 to 1989, and then as a senior fellow in the Academic Support Programme of the University of Cape Town from 1989 to 1994.

 While at the University of Bophuthatswana, Pandor served as the chair of the university's Union of Democratic Staff Associations between 1988 and 1990.
 She was appointed the chairperson of the Western Cape National Executive Committee of the National Education Coordinating Committee in 1991 and served in the position until 1993.
 At the same time, she was part of the ANC's Western Cape Education Committee.

-Additionally, Pandor chaired the ANC Athlone Central branch, whilst serving as both the head of the Desmond Tutu Education Trust and the Western Cape School Building Trust.
+Additionally, Pandor chaired the ANC Athlone Central branch, while serving as both the head of the Desmond Tutu Education Trust and the Western Cape School Building Trust.

 From 1992 to 1995, she worked as deputy head of the Tertiary Education Fund of South Africa.
 She soon became head of the fund.
 She was also deputy chairperson of the Joint Education Trust Board of Trustees between 1993 and 2001.

 She was chancellor of Cape Technikon from 2002 to 2004.
 During the same period, she was a member of the governing council of the University of Fort Hare.